Showing all 6 results

 The PLA raw material of PLA Advanced was developed especially for manufacturing 3D printing filaments, which has to meet higher printing needs.
 The objects printed with this filament are stronger and more durable.

 Filaticum PLA Advanced also has a higher heat resistance, up to 85 0C.
 With this value, it also competes against PETG and ABS filaments.
 This filament is less brittle, and with excellent layer adhesion we can achieve an exceptionally even surface and more precise printing.
 The surface of printed object can be shiny at elevated printing temperature and matt at lower temperature, but this depends on the printer also.

 This PLA-based filament offers enhanced possibilities for industrial applications.
-The thermal stability of objects printed with Filaticum Engineering is extremely high, they could bear up to 120 °C heat, without any heat treatment after printing.
-Filaticum Engineering has excellent impact resistant and durability properties compared to the basic PLA.
-This performance is due to different additives and lubricants.
-Based on the tests, the printed objects do not warp and they keep their shape well.
-Thanks to this characteristics, Filaticum Engineering can be used for metal replacement also.
-The surface of objects printed with Filaticum Engineering filament is matt.
+The thermal stability of objects printed with Filaticum Engineering is extremely high, they could bear up to 120 °C heat, in most of the cases without any heat treatment after printing.

 Filaticum Electrical products are used mainly in the electronics and automotive industry where electrostatic charging of the printed object can damage the product.
 Objects printed with Filaticum CONDUCTIVE, ESD or ANTISTATIC do not charge electrostatically due to the special carbon and chemical additives.
 Additionally, the dust and fine powder does not stick on the surface.